 Duluth's first official library opened in 1890.
 The building at 520 W. Superior Street, designed by Gunnar Birkerts — the same architect who designed the Federal Reserve Bank of Minneapolis — has anchored downtown since 1980.

 The Reinert administration now describes the block as a "residential tower" opportunity.
-In December 2025, city staff toured the Arrowpointe Building, a former UnitedHealthcare office four miles from downtown, as a possible new main-library home.
+In December 2025, city staff toured the Arrowpointe Building, a privately-owned medical office complex on Rice Lake Road, four miles from downtown, as a possible new main-library home.
 The Library Board wasn't briefed first.
 The Library Foundation is months away from breaking ground on a $350,000 Children's Section renovation at the very building the administration is discussing vacating.

 The Duluth Library Foundation has committed $230,000 of its $350,000 Children's Section renovation — construction set to begin fall 2026 at 520 W. Superior Street.